Who Are We

 About 14% of KPU students identify as part of the 2SLGBTQIA+ community, with some expressing that they struggle with feeling like they don’t belong & a lack of community, and are also more likely to report experiencing systemic barriers in and outside the classroom.
 With this in mind, there was an identified need to support safer spaces on KPU campuses for 2SLGBTQIA+ students.

-The Pride Peer Leaders do not provide counselling, but rather offer confidential support, listening, and resource referral/navigation.
+The Pride Peer Leaders do not provide counselling, but rather offer support, listening, and resource referral/navigation.
 On top of providing mentorship and resource support, Pride Peer Leaders also host events.
 Previous events have included cookie decorating, movie days, PowerPoint days, and crafting sessions.
-Events are typically advertised online, on posters in the Pride Centre, and students can also ask Pride Peer Leaders about upcoming events.
+Events are below, on posters in the Pride Centre, and students can also ask Pride Peer Leaders about upcoming events.
 The Peer Pride Program’s main objectives are to:

 - Offer social support and mentorship to 2SLGBTQIA+KPU students